Maximal Noncompactness of Wiener-Hopf Operators: Declarations

 \subsection{Funding}

-This work is funded by national funds through the FCT - Funda\c{c}\~ao para a Ci\^encia e a Tecnologia, I.P., under the scope of the projects UIDB/00297/2020 (\url{https://doi.org/10.54499/UIDB/00297/2020}) and UIDP/ 00297/2020 (\url{https://doi.org/10.54499/UIDP/00297/2020}) (Center for Mathematics and Applications).
+This work is funded by national funds through the FCT -- Funda\c{c}\~ao para a Ci\^encia e a Tecnologia, I.P., under the scope of the projects UID/297/2025 and UID/PRR/297/2020 (Center for Mathematics and Applications -- NOVA Math).